 The general requirements for manufacture, inspection, identification, marking and documentation for forgings and castings are specified in 3.7 and 3.8 accordingly.

-Additional requirements for Grade F steel rolled products of higher strength are given in 3.5.2.
+Additional requirements for Grade F rolled steel of higher strength are given in 3.5.2.

 Additional requirements for steels with index "Arc" are given in 3.5.3.